SolidWorks 2010 Release Notes

 SolidWorks Sustainability

-In Service Packs 0.0 and 1.0, SolidWorks® Sustainability will be a Beta version.
-The released version of SolidWorks Sustainability will be available as a hotfix after SolidWorks 2010 Service Pack 1.0, and released officially in Service Pack 2.0.
-When the hotfix is available, it will be located in the subscription-only download area of the SolidWorks Customer Portal.
+The final released version of SolidWorks Sustainability will be available in a Service Pack following Service Pack 2.0.
 SolidWorks Sustainability is sold as a separate product; SolidWorks SustainabilityXpress is included with SolidWorks 2010.

 Functionality